flucoma/flucoma-pd/QuickStart.md

 2) Instantiate objects as normal

-3) Object names are fluidobjectname~, where objectname is the same as the max name post fluid. and with all lowercase.
+3) Object names are fluidobjectname~, where objectname is the same as the max name post fluid. and all lowercase.

 4) Object arguments match those in max.